shioyama/invisible/README.md

 Public?
 Private?
 Protected?
 Who cares!
 I just wanna monkey patch that shit!

 No fear: Invisible has your back!
-This little gem does away with the problem of maintaining original method visibility, so you can get on with your monkey-patching mayhem.
-It does this with only a dozen lines of code.
+In a dozen lines of code, this little gem does away with the problem of maintaining original method visibility, so you can get on with your monkey-patching mayhem.

 ## Usage